 Island Grove Methodist Church | Alachua County Fl | c.
 1880s

-Long forgotten and on its last legs stands* Island Grove Methodist Church.
-Located in a modern-day ghost town, this 19th century (circa 1885) church opened its doors and provided religious service and ceremony for local farmers, fishermen and citrus growers until 1972.
+Long forgotten and on its last legs stands Island Grove Methodist Church.
+Located in a modern-day ghost town, this 19th century (circa 1885) church opened its doors and provided religious service and ceremonies for local farmers, fishermen, and citrus growers until 1972.

 A building like this is a museum in its most real, unadulterated form.
 But the last 40 years of disuse certainly show.
 It will be a sad day when I visit this site and the church no longer stands.
 But for now, there is someone who cares about this place.

 In the early 2000s, a local stepped up to buy the property and agreed to do what he could to save it.
 A new roof was put on which has likely been all that has kept it around the past 20 years.

 Heavy rainstorms in 2021 finally brought this building down as the foundation became too water-logged to stand any longer.
 I stopped by the next day to take her photograph one last time.